In this article, we will cover the basics of a Lambda function and its functionality in our every day digital lives.

 After uploading your application code in the form of one or even several AWS Lambda functions to AWS Lambda, AWS Lambda will execute the code for you.
 AWS Lambda takes care of managing the servers to run the code when invoked.
 The lifecycle of an AWS Lambda-based application includes several sections.

-Monitoring of lambda functions becomes automatic after your it is in production while reporting metrics is done through Amazon CloudWatch.
+- Monitoring of lambda functions becomes automatic after your it is in production while reporting metrics is done through Amazon CloudWatch.
 This is the main pain-point of lambda functions.
-Take a look at out site to get better insight into your lambda functions.
+Take a look at our site to get better insight into your Lambda functions.

 Configuring Lambda Functions

 A Lambda function consists of the code and associated dependencies, and it also has configuration information within it.
 You are the one who’s specifying the configuration information when creating a Lambda function.
 API is also provided so you can update some of the configuration data.
 Lambda function configuration information comes with critical elements like computing the resources needed, maximum execution time (timeout), IAM role (execution role), and handler name.